 (2012) The role of the ordering source in Gitksan modals.
 In E. Bogal-Allbritten (Ed.), Proceedings of sula 6: Semantics of under-represented languages in the Americas.
 Amherst, MA: GLSA Publications.

 Peterson, T., & U. Sauerland

-Portner, P., & Zanuttini, R.
+Portner, P., & Zanuttini, R

-Reisenzein, R., Meyer, W.-U.
+Reisenzein, R., Meyer, W.-U

 This list is based on CrossRef data as of 28 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.